nasa/Common-Metadata-Repository/search-relevancy-test/README.md

 ## Usage

+There are two types of relevancy tests supported in this project:

+* X before Y - Dataset X should be returned before dataset Y when I search for search term Z.
+* Top N - Dataset D should be returned in the top N of the results when I search for search term Z.

+The X before Y tests are executed locally by ingesting the collections needed for the tests.
+As a result one can quickly change CMR code to determine what effect it will have for all of the X before Y tests.

+The top N tests always run against the production version of the CMR.
+Changes to relevancy are therefore not controlled and a change to production metadata such as adding, removing, or updating collections or CMR deployments of new code can cause changes to the results

+### X Before Y tests

-Relevancy tests are run from the anomaly_tests.csv.
+X before Y relevancy tests are run from the anomaly_tests.csv.
 Each line in the CSV file is a separate test.
 The anomaly number corresponds to this wiki page: https://wiki.earthdata.nasa.gov/display/CMR/Relevancy+Ranking+Suggestion+Box.
 The test number is for indicating multiple tests relating to the same anomaly.
 The concept-ids should be listed in the order they are expected to return from the given search.

 To add a test, add a line to the CSV.
 By running download-collections, the concept-ids in the CSV will be downloaded and saved to the repository.

 The results report the expected position of the concept in the results and the actual position of the concept in the results, if they differ.

-The tasks supported by this project are:
+The tasks supported by this project for X before Y tests are:
 * download-collections
 * relevancy-tests
 * boost-tests
 * analyze-test

+### Top N tests

+The top N tests are run from top_n_tests.csv.
+Each line in the CSV file is a separate test just like the X before Y tests.
+The position column is used to specify where in the results the collection is expected to be returned.
+To add a test, add a line to the CSV.

+The task supported by this project for Top N tests is
+* top-n-tests

 ### Download collections